Who We Are

 From keeping an eye on costs in order to maintain competitive electric rates; to adopting the latest technology to enhance your access to electric use data and technology to improve power reliability, our focus is clear and simple: We exist to serve our member-owners.

-Here’s a 1-minute video on Midwest Electric.
+Here’s a quick video on Midwest Electric.

 Since 1936, we have successfully upheld a tradition of service excellence.
 Our strength is our relationship with our customers – the Power of Human Connections.